 - add the herbs and spices to taste

 - add any of the vegetables diced or whole to blend later

 - cook till done

-- Blend some of the veggies or 2 cups of the soot if desired to make it creamy
+- Blend some of the veggies or 2 cups of the soup if desired to make it creamy